acdh-oeaw/tool-gallery-10.2/README.md

 2. Study the [**10.
 Manuscription Description Module**](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html), also available as pdf [TEI Guidelines](https://tei-c.org/release/doc/tei-p5-doc/en/Guidelines.pdf) (p.
 335-378).

-3. Read the Manuscript Description section in the [**Creating a Digital Scholarly Edition with the Text Encoding Initiative**](https://ec.europa.eu/programmes/erasmus-plus/project-result-content/cfb03c8e-6765-477e-aa4d-e2b162f57068/IO2_Creating%20a%20digital%20edition%20with%20the%20TEI.pdf).
+3. Read the "Manuscript Description" section in the [**Creating a Digital Scholarly Edition with the Text Encoding Initiative**](https://ec.europa.eu/programmes/erasmus-plus/project-result-content/cfb03c8e-6765-477e-aa4d-e2b162f57068/IO2_Creating%20a%20digital%20edition%20with%20the%20TEI.pdf).

 Additionally, we recommend that you watch the online video on YouTube: